daglem/reDIP-SID/README.md

 The reDIP SID also aims to be a good no-frills generic choice for FPGA projects which may find use for audio and/or 5V tolerant I/O - it should be ideal for for e.g. retro computer and synthesizer projects.

+Designs for the iCE40UP5K FPGA can be processed by [yosys](https://github.com/YosysHQ/yosys/) and [nextpnr](https://github.com/YosysHQ/nextpnr/).

-The board is supported by the [Nitro Bootloader](https://github.com/no2fpga/no2bootloader/).
+The board is supported by the DFU [Nitro Bootloader](https://github.com/no2fpga/no2bootloader/), facilitating simple updates over USB.

 ## General use